How to decide which eight (8) person camping tents are best for you and your group?

 You will also find it a chore to set your tent up if it’s heavy, having to lug it from your auto to the campsite.
 Most campsites, even if car camping is not as close as we might light it to be.

-Another factor to account for when selecting a tent, especially a large one like an eight-person, is that you want it easy to set up.
+Another factor to account for when selecting a tent, especially a large one like one made for eight-persons or more, is that you want it easy to set up.

 There is nothing worse than arriving at your campsite and having the chore of figuring out many instructions, pole locations, and the like.
 All that effort just to set-up your tent.